ArkaneMoose/BuzzLock/README.md

 ### Second Factor

 ![secondary authentication](https://github.com/ArkaneMoose/BuzzLock/blob/master/Documentation/Screenshots/Second%20Factor%20-%20Pin.png)
-When a know primary authentication is performed something similar to the above screen will be shown asking for their second authentication method (**card or pin**).
+When a known primary authentication is performed something similar to the above screen will be shown asking for their second authentication method (**card or pin**).
 The user has their tries total to correctly enter their secondary authentication method.

 ### Authenticated